-This module provides the student with the theoretical underpinning skills required to pursue a detailed investigation of a selected research topic under the guidance of a member of staff.
+This module provides the student with the theoretical and analytical skills for research methods required to pursue a detailed investigation of a selected research topic under the guidance of a member of staff.
+The module facilitates the recognition and communication of technical and transferable skills for project work and future professional practice.

-The aim of this Module is to provide the student with : The aim of this Module is to provide the student with a range of skills required to carry out research in a specified area appropriate to the programme of study.
+The aims of this Module are to provide the student with: a range of research skills required to carry out research and analyse results related to a specified area appropriate to the programme of study, and to understand and communicate their own strengths and areas for development, take responsibility for their own learning and professional development.

 By the end of this module the student should be able to: